OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 Raft Configuration Attributes
 =============================

 Opennebula uses the Raft algorithm.
-It can be tuned by following options:
+It can be tuned by the following options:

 - ``LIMIT_PURGE``: Number of DB log records that will be deleted on each purge.
 - ``LOG_RETENTION``: Number of DB log records kept.
 It determines the synchronization window across servers and extra storage space needed.
 - ``LOG_PURGE_TIMEOUT``: How often applied records are purged according to the log retention value (in seconds).
 - ``ELECTION_TIMEOUT_MS``: Timeout to start an election process if no heartbeat or log is received from the leader (in milliseconds).
 - ``BROADCAST_TIMEOUT_MS``: How often heartbeats are sent to followers (in milliseconds).
 - ``XMLRPC_TIMEOUT_MS``: Timeout for Raft-related API calls (in milliseconds).
 For an infinite timeout, set this value to ``0``.

 Example: